autowarefoundation/autoware_tools/map/autoware_lanelet2_divider/README.md

 ### Grid Edge Size

-This determines the vertice length of the generated map tiles.
+This determines the vertex length of the generated map tiles.
 Map tiles are generated with squares and the edges of those squares are determined by the user's input.

 ### Input Lanelet2 Map Path